1 /*-------------------------------------------------------------------------

 284 * memory allocation support

-286 static MemoryContext CurrentDynaHashCxt
+286 static MemoryContext CurrentDynaHashCxt = NULL;

-289 DynaHashAlloc(Size size
+289 DynaHashAlloc(Size size)

-291 Assert(MemoryContextIsValid(CurrentDynaHashCxt
+291 Assert(MemoryContextIsValid(CurrentDynaHashCxt));

-292 return MemoryContextAlloc(CurrentDynaHashCxt
+292 return MemoryContextAlloc(CurrentDynaHashCxt, size);

 297 * HashCompareFunc for string keys